Sysinternals/SysmonForLinux/perftest/README.md

 Raw data can be found in perf.csv and scripts, programs, and configuration files can be found in the tests directory.

+\* This was true of the first round of tests.
+See 'Update' above.